StreamingManager (Streaming Cache)

 }

-Retrieving a streaming response
+Retrieving a cached response

 #![allow(unused)]